internship-experience-uk/google-code-sample/java/README.md

 # Youtube Challenge - Java
 The Java Youtube Challenge uses Java 11, Junit 5.4 and Maven.

+## Installing Java and Maven

+If you need to install Java, follow [these](https://java.tutorials24x7.com/blog/how-to-install-java-11-on-windows) instructions for Windows, and [these](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-macos.html) instructions if you are on Mac.
+The linux instructions are [here](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-linux-platforms.html)

 If you need to install Maven, follow the instructions in [this](https://www.baeldung.com/install-maven-on-windows-linux-mac) link.
+> If you are on OSX Catalina, you might encounter issues while installing Maven,
+> such as "libjansi.jnilib” cannot be opened because the developer cannot be verified".
+> In the Finder on your Mac, locate the problematic item (in this case jnilib)
+> and right-click -> Open With -> TextEdit.
+This will force your Mac to save
+> whatever you opened as an exception.
+After performing this step, you can retry
+> the installation, and it should succeed.

 ## Setting up
 You can write code in any editor you'd like.
 However, different editors have